Time evolution of a thin black ring via Hawking radiation: Formulation

 \subsection{Greybody factor}

-In the following, we discuss the greybody factors for massless scalar fields in a boosted Kerr string spacetime.
-Substituting the ansatz \eqref{separation} into the Klein-Gordon equation \eqref{KG} in the background of the boosted Kerr string \eqref{BKBS}, we get the following angular and radial wave equations for $S^m_\ell(\theta)$ and $R(r)$\cite{Dias:2006zv},
+In the following, we discuss the greybody factor for a massless scalar field in a boosted Kerr string spacetime.
+Substituting the ansatz \eqref{separation} into the Klein-Gordon equation \eqref{KG} in the background of the boosted Kerr string \eqref{BKBS}, we get the following angular and radial wave equations for $S^m_\ell(\theta)$ and $R(r)$ \cite{Dias:2006zv}:

 where $\lambda_{\ell m}$ is the separation constant which is determined as an eigenvalue of \eqref{spheroidal}.
 For small $a^2\left(\omega^2-k^2\right)$, the eigenvalues associated with the spheroidal wave functions $S^m_\ell$ are $\lambda_{\ell m}=\ell\left(\ell+1\right)+{\cal O} \left(a^2\left(\omega^2-k^2\right)\right)$~\cite{Teukolsky:1973ha}.